larsiusprime/landisabigdeal.com/public/_research.md

 <img src="content/images/hoskins_newzealand.png" style="max-width:100%; display:block; margin:auto;">
 <br><br>Here are some examples from our modeller Stephen Hoskins' prior research – this is in Auckland, New Zealand.
 On the left you have a map of what the independent contribution of distance to the CBD – central business district (aka, “downtown”) to the value of the land.
 The closer you get to the center, the higher the value.
 <br><br>
 On the right you have the independent contribution of proximity to water to land value.
-Closer to water – higher land value.
-<br><br>
-As you can see CBD proximity has a higher impact.
+Closer to water – higher land value (as you can see, the CBD proximity has a higher impact overall).
 </p>
 <p>We’re going to <b>test multiple models</b> (algorithms, that is).
 The simplest is MRA, multiple linear regression.
 This is essentially an elaboration on 7th grade algebra you’re probably already familiar with.
 It’s simple, it’s transparent, it’s easy to explain, and that’s why it’s a staple of assessor’s offices.
 We’ll also be testing more “advanced” models like boosted decision trees, neural network models, geospatial models, and more, and then compare the tradeoffs in accuracy versus explainability.
 </p>